Rural areas have been underfunded, and there is an opportunity to fund civic engagement that will transform our communities and the country.

 Some of this stems from a communication gap, where rural working people don’t see how progressive candidates have their backs.
 At the request of our partners in the field, RDI is helping to lead the Winning Jobs Narrative to create a compelling economic messaging blueprint to unite working people across race and place.

 In recent years we have also seen the power of rural organizing.
-Grassroots movements, often led by rural women, people of color, and young voters fueled a historic progressive surge in rural areas.
+Grassroots movements, often led by rural women, people of color, and young voters fueled a historic surge in electing pro-democracy candidates committed to shared prosperity.
 This rural organizing profoundly affected both the 2018 and 2020 elections — changing statewide outcomes in several states.
 Rural organizing has also led to countless policy successes, such as the groundbreaking police reform legislation passed in Indianapolis led by Faith in Indiana.

 In future elections, rural margins will matter even more.
 Despite shrinking numbers, small town and rural voters maintain disproportionate power to shape national politics.
 By 2040, 30% of the nation’s population will be spread across 34 states, controlling 68 Senate seats — a supermajority.
 In the near term, rural voters will have a pivotal role in the 2022 and 2024 elections.

-The challenges facing our country can only be met by a progressive movement that transcends the key divides holding us back — racial, economic, and geographic.
+The challenges facing our country can only be met by a movement that improves people’s lives and transcends the key divides holding us back — racial, economic, and geographic.